 In EMs and acoustics, near-field and far-field are two regions that describe the distance relationship to a radiation source.
 When signals propagate in free space, they spread out in a spherical pattern.
 In the far-field region known as the radiation zone or Fraunhofer region, at the distance the distance from the source of the wavefront is much greater than its size, the curvature of the spherical wave is small and can be approximated as a plane wave.
 However, in the near-field region known as the reactive or Fresnel region, the distance from the source of the wavefront is comparable to or smaller than its size, the wavefront remains distinctly spherical, as illustrated in Table \ref{Model}.
 In reality, there is no strict distance threshold between the near and far fields; it must be determined based on specific applications and scenarios.
 The most commonly used criterion to distinguish between the far-field and near-field regions is the Rayleigh distance, which accounts for the phase difference caused by the curvature of the EM wave between the center and boundary of the receiving array.
 When the phase difference is less than 22.5 degrees, it is considered a small curvature, and the wavefront can be approximated as a plane wave; Otherwise, it keeps the spherical wave.
 Mathematically, as defined in Table \ref{Model}, the Rayleigh distance is proportional to the product of the carrier frequency $\frac{1}{\lambda}$ and the square of the array aperture size, $D^2$.

 Unlike the far-field plane wave, where the wavefront's behavior is primarily determined by the angle of propagation, near-field introduces an additional distance dimension, playing a significant role in determining the wavefront's shape and behavior.
-Unlike the far-field plane wave, the spherical wave introduces the distance dimension.
-This leads to the fact that the far-field steering vector only corresponds to a certain direction, while the near-field focusing vector corresponds to a specific position (point).
-This is the difference between far-field beam steering and near-field beam focusing.